Ada-Developers-Academy/jump-start-live/lessons/day6/hashes.md

 ## Hashes

 ### Overview
-* Hashes are a collection of paired information.
-Also described as a collection of key-value pairs, or as a "look up table"
+* Hashes are a collection of paired information
+* Sometimes described as a collection of key-value pairs, or as a "look up table"
 * Hashes use any object for their index
 * Each pair has both a key and a value
 * The keys in the hash are unique (i.e., not repeated), but values may be repeated